DemetreShonia/AudioFractalVisualizer/README.md

 # AudioFractalVisualizer
 This is a project where I learned many things about shader writing!
-It turned out really cool and suggest to download and play with it (It looks much better when animate, trust me!)
+It turned out really cool and suggest to download and play with it

 I made two fractal visualizer.
 Each has multiple buttons to modify how they look or move.